Aggressive Joint Base Elmendorf-Richardson, Alaska Military Defense Attorneys

 When You Need an Army Court Martial Lawyer in Joint Base Elmendorf-Richardson, Alaska

 The hard-hitting court martial attorneys at Gonzalez & Waddington have developed a reputation for representing Soldiers at Army installations worldwide.
 If you are stationed at Joint Base Elmendorf-Richardson, Alaska and are accused of a military offense, then retaining the most hard-hitting military criminal defense attorney can be the difference between losing your case versus winning your case or redeeming your career.
-Our criminal defense attorneys represent Joint Base Elmendorf-Richardson, Alaska Soldiers in both UCMJ and administrative matters to include defending service members suspect of of sex assault, adultery, BAH fraud, and other crimes under the UCMJ.
+Our criminal defense attorneys represent Joint Base Elmendorf-Richardson, Alaska Soldiers in both UCMJ and administrative matters to include defending service members suspect of sexual assault, adultery, BAH fraud, and other crimes under the UCMJ.

 This video is a great example of why you should hire the best military defense lawyer possible.